 DIY Beard Balm Recipe #1

-Beauty by the Geeks are bringing to you a recipe for a beard balm that will “tame your facial tresses and soothe any winter itches”.
+Beauty by the Geeks are bringing to you a beard balm recipe for that will “tame your facial tresses and soothe any winter itches”.
 The ingredients for this balm are similar to the aforementioned recipes and include: beeswax or vegan plant wax, shea butter, jojoba oil (you can use sweet almond oil too), argan oil, Vitamin E oil or capsules and vanilla essential oil.
-You can mix and match various oils in this recipe.
+You can mix and match various oils in this beard balm recipe.
 So, for instance, you can combine sandalwood and cinnamon oils to give you that spicy aroma, or add eucalyptus oil which is great for sensitive skin or maybe add peppermint oil which is a fantastic anti-itch ingredient.